We believe it is important to first define the two terms:

 Retirement Plan Health

 Financial health, typically including both the balance sheet and income statement, is center in any merger or acquisition due diligence process.
 We advise paying extra attention to the retirement plan status of the target organization.
 For example, a religious-based health care system that looks healthy on the balance sheet and shows a steady operating surplus on the income statement could nevertheless have a severely underfunded church pension plan.
 If a nonprofit hospital system without a religious orientation were to acquire that religious-based health care system, the church pension plan could potentially lose its exemption under the Employee Retirement Income Security Act of 1974, as amended (ERISA), creating the need for funding status remediation.
 This remediation could have a significant impact on the acquiring organization’s financial status, cash on hand, and perhaps credit rating.
-Having a firm that understands the health of the target organization’s retirement plan could help avoid some of the potential pitfalls, such as those described in the hypothetical transaction above.
+Having a firm understanding of the health of the target organization’s retirement plan could help avoid some of the potential pitfalls, such as those described in the hypothetical transaction above.
 This understanding can come from asset-liability studies, actuarial reports, or other forms of risk analysis on the target entity as part of the due diligence process.

 Designation Status of a New Organization